jashburn8020/long-reads/fx_markets.md

 ### 5.6 The Bid-Ask Spread In Foreign Exchange

-Now, let's examine "The Bid-Ask Spread In Foreign Exchange" within the context of the spot market.
 As we briefly touched upon earlier, the bid-ask spread is the difference between the **ask price** (the price at which a dealer is willing to sell a currency) and the **bid price** (the price at which a dealer is willing to buy a currency).
 This spread represents the transaction cost for traders and the primary source of profit for market makers who provide liquidity to the market.

 The size of the bid-ask spread in the spot FX market is not constant and is influenced by several factors.
 One of the most significant factors is **liquidity**.
 Major currency pairs, such as EUR/USD, GBP/USD, USD/JPY, and USD/CHF, are highly liquid due to the large volume of trading activity.
 This high liquidity generally leads to very tight (small) spreads, sometimes as low as a fraction of a pip, as numerous market makers compete to execute trades.
 Conversely, less frequently traded or "exotic" currency pairs tend to have lower liquidity, resulting in wider bid-ask spreads.
 This wider spread reflects the higher risk and lower volume associated with these currencies, making it more costly to trade them.